Hyperliquid Flagged Address Case Study: Transaction Reconstruction

 Incident Overview

 The account was flagged by a third-party screening signal, which restricted normal UI access.
-The case involved a substantial balance, multiple open positions, active execution steps, and a need to verify whether a destination-chain receipt could be connected back to the affected account.
+The case also had multiple open positions, active execution steps, and a final destination-chain receipt that needed to be tied back to the affected account.

 Public case facts are limited to client-approved, anonymized information.
-Full wallet addresses and raw transaction hashes are retained internally for verification, but not shown on this public page.
+Full wallet addresses and raw transaction hashes are retained internally, but not shown on this public page.

-The core investigation question was narrower than "was money received?"
-The review had to answer whether the final USDC receipt could be connected to the affected account through a coherent sequence of position-close fills, ledger withdrawals, token-transfer logs, and fee entries.
-That is why this write-up treats the case as a transaction reconstruction rather than a success story.
+The main review question was narrower than "was money received?"
+The review had to connect the final USDC receipt to the affected account through position-close fills, ledger withdrawals, token-transfer logs, and fee entries.

 Public summary: